Your Right Eye is Twitching.

 "I once baptized a turkey at 3 AM.
 Not metaphorically.
 Literally..."

 The good news?
-You have an Emergency Brake.
-You just forgot how to use it.
+You already have one.
+You just forgot how.

 What's Your EDFI?